Architecture Overview

 Nodes

-Hyperplane nodes are just regular EC2 instances.
+Hyperplane nodes are just regular EC2 instances running in a VPC.

 Flow Tracker